 To open a database file, do the following:

 - Click on the “Open Database” button in the toolbar.

 - Navigate to where you have stored the database file on your local machine.

-In addition to, you can also drag a file directly into the user interface and it will open the file.
+In addition, you can also drag a file directly into the user interface, and it will open the file.

 If you do not already have a copy of this database, you can download the SQLite sample database from here.

 You can browse your tables and view records by right-clicking on a table name and choosing the “Browse Table” option.

 As a result, the table records are displayed.

 Of course, the power of a database resides in its ability to find and extract records.
 We use the SQL language with an SQL-compatible database to do this.